 *Please note that the links below are provided as a service to students.
 UBC does not verify the information in these listings, nor are the organizations and placements subject to any form of University inspection.
 UBC does not take responsibility for any issues relating to the use of the information below.*

-The Canadian Bureau for International Education’s (CBIE) iStudent Canada site is a comprehensive, interactive website offering resources for international coop, internships, study abroad and funding opportunities.
+The Canadian Bureau for International Education’s (CBIE) site offers resources for international coop, internships, study abroad and funding opportunities.

-Resources put together by the Department of Foreign Affairs, Trade and Development Canada
+Resources put together by the Government of Canada.

 AIESEC is an international organization that provides students the opportunity to develop on a global setting.
 Through AIESEC’s unique Global Internship Program, gain international experience while developing your leadership skills and connecting to students from over 90 different countries.